microsoft/mu_basecore/Docs/feature_memory_protection.md

                     00
 ```

-In this case, there is a call a function whose address is supposed to be stored
+In this case, there is a call to a function whose address is supposed to be stored

 at memory address 10h.
 This address is in the first page of memory, which is protected
 by the NULL page guard.
 This indicates that a NULL pointer is being dereferenced.